ehneilsen/rtn-012/index.rst

 Analysis
 --------

-To test the effectiveness of approximating skycalc_ sky brightness maps using truncated Zernike transforms, I fit Zernike coefficents through the 5th (21 terms), 6th (27 terms), and 11th orders (78 terms) orders to each of these sampled time steps.
+To test the effectiveness of approximating skycalc_ sky brightness maps using truncated Zernike transforms, I fit Zernike coefficients through the 5th (21 terms), 6th (27 terms), and 11th orders (78 terms) orders to each of these sampled time steps.
-Masked values in the healpix maps (around the zenith and moon) results in an unevently sampled starting data set, so a least squares fit was used to derive the coefficients rather than a traditional sum of products.
+Masked values in the healpix maps (around the zenith and moon) results in an unevenly sampled starting data set, so a least squares fit was used to derive the coefficients rather than a traditional sum of products.

 :numref:`fig-resid-new` and :numref:`fig-resid-full` show typical skycalc_ maps, their 6th order (27 term) Zernike approximation, and residuals for dark (moon below the horizon) and bright (full moon above the horizon) sample times.
 The residuals show high-frequency patterns not representable by Zernike functions of this order; compare the lower left subplots of these figures with the basis functions in :numref:`fig-zernike-z`.